johnshin86/Deformable-FlowNet2/README.md

 # flownet2-pytorch

-Adapting the flownet2 code by Nvidia, we added deformable convolutions to improve optical flow prediction.
+Adapting the flownet2 code by NVIDIA, we added deformable convolutions to improve optical flow prediction.